benhj/NetReachabilityChecker/README.md

 Displays the status of a given website.

-* Blue == Doesn't mean anything
-* Green == can be reached
+* Tick == website is reachable
-* Red == cannot be reached
+* Cross == website not reachable

-Hover over the coloured square to see which website is being referred to.
+Hover over the status item to see which web address is being referred to.